 1. Pay by Online Banking

 You can pay your property taxes online through your financial institution's website.
-When you pay online, we suggest you pay 3 days before the property tax due date.
-With most financial institutions, you can schedule your payment ahead of time so you don't forget.
+Please allow 3 to 5 business days for processing before the property tax due date.
+With most financial institutions, you can schedule your payment ahead of time.

 Contact your financial institution directly if you require assistance or have questions about payment services.

 How to Pay Your Castlegar Property Taxes Online